RogerGustavoSF/Projeto_Uber/README.md

-# Uber_Project
+# UberAppProject
-Database developed in MySQL and inspired by the Uber app.
+Database developed in MySQL and SQLServer inspired by the Uber app.